Summer semester 2022: First EuroTeQ Collider at TUM

 Desired Outcome

-Foster bottom-up social innovation towards more sustainable diets by increasing food awareness among European youth and foster food education in new, creative and unconventional ways.
+Foster bottom-up social innovation towards more sustainable diets by increasing food awareness among European youth and fostering food education in new, creative, and unconventional ways.

 - Students make more informed and sustainable food choices